There are many excellent reasons to eat plenty of fruits and vegetables and one of the best is for their antioxidants.

 Even if you eat a diet rich in the foods shown above, do you get enough antioxidants from these foods to slow down the aging process?
 You may be surprised.

 The latest research shows that once plants are picked, they’re not really dead.
 They continue to respire, and burn up their nutrients and antioxidants by the hour.
-Many of the healthiest plants, like broccoli, kale and spinach, lose half of their antioxidants within 2-3 days after harvest.
-(2)

 It takes on average seven weeks for broccoli to make it from harvest to the supermarket.
 So you can see that unless you are growing your own or getting it freshly picked from a farmer, the nutrient content of your food is a fraction of what it was before harvesting.

 I don’t believe in leaving adequate nutrition to chance.
 Anyone who wants to fend off aging — no matter how healthy their diet is — should consider antioxidant supplementation, especially if:

 - You are concerned about premature aging of your brain and your body.